davidkhala/delphi-fabric/README.md

 test Swarm mode
 -----------------------

 assume we have two physical machine,with main hostName 'ubuntu' with ip `192.168.0.167`,'fabric-swarm-manager' with ip `192.168.0.144`
 0. Prepare:
+    1. swarm configuration service server(SCSS)
+        1. SCSS is used to monitoring cluster status(ip,hostname), docker-swarm join-token,docker volume path to share and other global information.

+        > SCSS using couchdb as state persistent mechanism.
+        To install couchdb on your target machine run:
+        ```$ ./install.sh couchdb```
+        2. Fauxton is installed along with couchdb as admin portal. [http://localhost:5984/_utils/]
+            make sure to setting "Main Config" -- "chttpd" -- "bind_address" ==> 0.0.0.0
     1. if you have run through above 'single host test', you should clean your environment before start.
 For example, run `$ ./docker.sh down`
     2. on 'ubuntu', run `$ cluster/leaderNode/install.sh` and then `$ cluster/leaderNode/prepare.sh`
     3. on 'fabric-swarm-manager', run `$ cluster/managerNode/install.sh` and then `$ cluster/managerNode/prepare.sh`